 Date of System Airflow Rate Measurement: Enter the date that the airflow test was performed.

 Airflow Rate Protocol Utilized: If the system installation type is “New” or “Replacement” then only the RA3.3 airflow methods may be used.
 If the system installation type is “Alteration”, the RA3.3 airflow methods may be used, but the Alternative to Compliance with Minimum System Airflow Requirements (“Best I Can Do” Airflow) is an option for existing systems that may require substantial modification to improve the airflow.

+Central Fan Ventilation Cooling System (CFVCS) Status: This field is filled out automatically.
+It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

 Section B. Hole for the Placement of a Static Pressure Probe (HSPP), and Permanently Installed Static Pressure Probe (PSPP) in the Supply Plenum